LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `self_messages`
 	simple example illustrating the semantics of messages to "self"

+- `serialization`
+	simple example of serializing objects to a file

 - `shapes`
 	simple geometric shapes implemented as both a prototype hierarchy and a class hierarchy for comparing both approaches

 - `sicstus`
 	examples adapted from SICStus Objects documentation

+- `slides`
+	example of using the library list zippers

 - `super_calls`
 	simple example illustrating that "super" calls preserve the value